Griffin-McCue/ica14/README.md

 ## Getting Started

+I have closen these improvements:
+Add notification icons
+Implement notification actions/buttons
+Store notification history in the app

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: